alfiskensa/cfg-java/README.md

 # cfg-java

-- Simple Dataset Generator based on CFG Extraction Andoird APK
+- Simple Dataset Generator based on CFG Extraction Andoird APK and JavaFX for UI Desktop
 - purposed for requirement Lecture Projects